Tulsa vs. Arkansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Arkansas State Stats and Trends

-- Arkansas State is 1-0 against the spread and 1-1 overall in games when it records more than 29.3 points.
+- Arkansas State is 1-0 against the spread and 1-1 overall when the team puts up more than 29.3 points.

-- In games that Arkansas State totals over 406.7 yards, the team is 1-0 against the spread and 1-1 overall.
+- Arkansas State is 1-0 against the spread and 1-1 overall when the team picks up over 406.7 yards.

 - The Red Wolves have turned the ball over four times this season, one more turnover than the Golden Hurricane have forced (3).